Amazon ElastiCache

 (count)

-Redis - The total number of get types of commands.
-This is derived from the Redis commandstats statistic by summing all of the get types of commands (get, mget, hget, etc.)
+Redis - The total number of read-only type commands.
+This is derived from the Redis OSS commandstats statistic by summing all of the read-only type commands (get, hget, scard, lrange, and so on.)

 Shown as command